CharlesCNorton/Language-Model-Tools/GGUF Converter/readme.txt

 GGUF Converter
 ==============

-GGUF Converter is a Python tool for converting HuggingFace models to the GGUF format, optimized for large language models with llama.cpp.
+GGUF Converter is a Python tool for converting HuggingFace models to the single-file GGUF format, optimized for large language models with llama.cpp.

 Features
 --------